testflows/TestFlows-Asserts/README.rst

     Where
       File 't.py', line 5 in '<module>'

-    1|  from testflows.asserts import this, error
+    1|  from testflows.asserts import values, error
     2|
     3|  buf = [1]
-    4|  with this() as that:
+    4|  with values() as that:
     5|>     assert that(buf.append(2)) and buf, error()

 the lines below show that the **buf** list has the expected value of [1,2]